Manhattan Park Development

 MULTI-USE TRAILS PROJECT

 April 15: At its April 12 meeting, the Parks & Recreation Commission reviewed and approved the Manhattan Park Multi-Use Trails proposal.
-Stay tuned to learn when the project will be presented to the City Commission.
+The project will be presented to the City Commission on May 17.

 The City is currently working with the West Michigan Mountain Biking Alliance to enhance the trails in Manhattan Park.
 This project is in the beginning/planning stages and will be presented to the Parks & Recreation Commission at its April 12 meeting.
 Plans have not been presented to the City Commission.